The Pfister Book Club August

 The Pfister Hotel 424 E. Wisconsin Ave., City of Milwaukee, Wisconsin 53202

-The Pfister Book Club will be held in President's Row, and Nicole, our previous Pfister Narrator, will be the moderator.
-This month's book will be: An American Marriage by Tayari Jones.
+The Pfister Book Club will be held in the elegant Rouge ballroom, and Nicole, our previous Pfister Narrator, will be the moderator.
+This month's book will be: The Feather Thief by Kirk Wallace Johnson.

 New this summer - Advance purchase tickets required.